List of The Mandalorian characters: Colonel Tuttle

 Colonel Tuttle is a New Republic requisitions officer.
 Carson Teva informs him about Gorian Shard's attack on Nevarro.
 He is unable to arrange for aid to be provided since it is not in the New Republic's jurisdiction.

 Tuttle is portrayed by Tim Meadows.

 Captain Bombardier

 Captain Bombardier is a former member of the Imperial army who went through the Republic's amnesty program where he arrived on Plazir-15.
 He helped to improve Plazir-15's lifestyle and married the Duchess of Plazir-15.

 Bombardier is portrayed by Jack Black.

 Duchess of Plazir-15

 The unnamed Duchess of Plazir-15 is the ruler of Plazir-15 and the wife of Captain Bombardier.

 The Duchess of Plazir-15 is portrayed by Lizzo.

 Commander Helgait

-Commander Helgait is Plazir-15's elderly head of security who is a remant of the Separatists.
+Commander Helgait is Plazir-15's elderly head of security who is a remnant of the Separatists.
 His family had served in the Duchess of Plazir-15's family for years.

 Commander Helgait is portrayed by Christopher Lloyd.